cbdevnet/midimonster/backends/lua.md

 |---------------|-----------------------|-----------------------|-----------------------|
 | `script`	| `script.lua`		| none			| Lua source file (relative to configuration file)|

-A single instance may have multiple `source` options specified, which will all be read cumulatively.
+A single instance may have multiple `script` options specified, which will all be read cumulatively.

 #### Channel specification